bcgov/GDX-Analytics-microservice/mysql_to_s3/README.md

 $ pipenv run python mysql_to_s3.py -c config.d/example.json
 ```

 This creates an object in S3, specifically into `S3://sp-ca-bc-gov-131565110619-12-microservices/client/test_microservice-iam-key/mysql_to_s3/`, which stores delimited content emitted from MySQL, based on the results of the configured `"dml"` value: [`"example.sql"`](./dml/example.json).
-The key of the object created under that path will resemble: `test_mysql-to-s3_yyyymmddThhMMss.txt` (where the dates in the key name are computed values).
+The key of the object created under that path will resemble: `test_mysql-to-s3_%Y%m%dT%H%M%S.txt` (where the dates in the key name are computed values).

 ## Project Status

+This project contains the minimal features to be used as a Proof of Concept for transfering data from a MySQL database to a S3 bucket.

 As new projects require loading modeled data into S3, new configuration files will be prepared to support the consumption of those data sources.